augerai/a2ml/docs/source/dev/configuration.rst

   :align: center
   :alt: A2ML client direct providers

-Directly configure the provider/s and connect to them from the a2ml client.
+Directly configure the provider(s) and connect to them from the a2ml client.

 Server Provider Connection
 --------------------------